TatianaFokina/a11y-blog/src/en/articles/wcag-focus-not-obscured/index.md

 Seeing focused elements is also important for **users of alternative input devices**, such as voice control or eye tracking when a person controls the cursor with their eyes.

-The next category of users are those who **use pointer devices for navigation** (excluded computer mice.)
+The next category of users is those who **use pointer devices for navigation** (excluded computer mice.)
 For instance, styluses, head pointers, and joysticks.

 Don’t forget about **neurodivergent users** with disabilities affecting memory and attention.
-For example, Attention Deficit Hyperactivity Disorder (ADHD,) Long COVID, or Traumatic Brain Injuries (TBIs.)
+For example, Attention Deficit Hyperactivity Disorder (ADHD), Long COVID, or Traumatic Brain Injuries (TBIs).
 These users often get distracted and forget about their current position and recent actions on the page.

 ## How to avoid barriers

-The simplest solution is not to fix crumbesome navigation in the header and footer, especially on small screens.
+The simplest solution is not to fix cumbersome navigation in the header and footer, especially on small screens.
 You can save screen space by reducing the sticky header height during scrolling.

 The next helper is the CSS property `scroll-padding`.
 The property increases the distance between the fixed element and the rest of the page content.